+- 1. Press and hold E / 岴 for two seconds.

-- 2. Say "Delete." - 3.
-Say the name tag you want to delete.
+- 2. Say "Delete."

+- 3. Say the name tag you want to delete.

 Using the "Delete All Name Tags" Command

 This command deletes all stored name tags in the Hands-Free Calling Directory and the OnStar Turn-by-Turn Destinations Directory, if equipped.